ProSkill: What It Is, How It Works, Why You Should Care

 Why Should You Care?

 First of all, because like any sport, it really is not any fun for some of us unless someone is keeping score.
 Our competitive drive is strong and we want to get better every time we get out and race.
-Beginning at the end this year we will be adding even more incentive for you to care about ProSkill because we will begin award special prizes to the top ProSkill ranked racers at the end of each year (the end of our ‘arrive and drive season’).
+The top 250 ProSkill racers from each location also get exclusive prizes!
 We will crown a ProSkill Champion at each location as well as a Champion of Champions for the top ProSkill in the country.
+The top two ProSkill racers in each location also get “wildcard” entry into the American E-Kart Championship playoffs with the opportunity to race for the $10,000 final round first prize!